 Very good news, indeed, from the Archives de Paris for anyone seeking to know where in Paris an ancestor was interred.
 Parisian cemeteries are overcrowded, as our photograph of Montmartre above shows, making it almost impossible (however delightful the stroll on a sunny day may be) to happen by chance upon the grave one seeks.
 It could be impossible, due to the French habit of digging up untended graves, tossing the bones into an ossuary, and reselling the plot to someone who will take better care of it.
-This is how graves are supposed to be tended:

 What has long been needed by family genealogists is access to the interment registers, showing all entries, even of those long ago dug up.
 And now you have them online, on the website of the Archives de Paris, here.
 There is also a clear and complete explanation of the twenty current cemeteries of Paris.
 Through links at the bottom of that page, you can examine the annual burial lists for each cemetery or the daily burial registers for each cemetery.

 The first set helps to locate the physical grave.
 Clicking on répertoires annuels d'inhumation, (the annual burial lists), takes you to a search form in which you can select a cemetery to search, and supply a name and range of years to search within that cemetery (the concept is identical to the way that civil registrations are searched by arrondissement, record type, name and date range on the same website).
 The results are each a string of images within the alphabetical range to search.
 Click on the eye and start looking.

 You will then see the pages of the register for that cemetery and be able to find out where your ancestor's grave is (or was).